The waterfalls

 The Clairefontaine waterfall and the Niaz waterfall

-Located 5km from the campsite, it is situated in the village of Virieu le Grand, and is crossed by the river Arène.
+Located 5 km from the campsite, it is situated in the village of Virieu le Grand .
+The river Arène runs through it.

 Going up the riverbed, the path climbs a little at times.
 The forest will lead you to a second waterfall, different from the first.